 Research has found adults who have experienced corporal punishment in childhood have been found more likely to accept or experience violence, including intimate partner violence, either as a victim or perpetrator, and be involved in other violent and criminal behaviour.

 Corporal punishment is the most common form of violence against children worldwide.
 Prohibiting its use raises the status of the child in society, and can have a positive effect in reducing other forms of violence against children.

 End Corporal Punishment aims to end legalised violence against children through universal prohibition and elimination of all corporal punishment.
-Through the Global Partnership to End Violence Against Children, we work as a catalyst promoting progress towards ending all corporal punishment through a range of activities, including:
+We work as a catalyst promoting progress towards ending all corporal punishment through a range of activities, including: